MillenniumDB/wukong-engine/docs/configuration.md

 ## ➡️ Pipeline Steps

-The `pipeline` section defines the steps that the **WUKONG** engine will execute during its processing.
+The `pipeline` section defines the steps that the engine will execute during its processing.
 Each step can be enabled or disabled by setting its value to `true` or `false`.
 The available steps are:

 - `document_processing`: Processing of the user-provided documents, including text extraction and chunking. `[bool]`